Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Jason English - Goldman Sachs & Co.

-Hey guys.
-Thanks for...
+Hey, guys.
+Thanks for -

 Matthew T. Farrell - Church & Dwight Co., Inc.